I've ordered two books related with Simhamukha & with practice. Might be good complimentary to Wiccan Magick lessons.

 I know that 'court magician' title sounds fancy / pl: 'ekstrawagancko' /, but when someone is dedicated then anything is possible.
 If not in this life, then perhaps in future lives, after rebirth(s)/reincarnation(s).

-The 'Law of Three' is like the Karmic Law, it states that what we do, what energy we send, will return to us three-fold. /
+The 'Law of Three', also known as 'Law of Threefold Return', etc. / pl: 'Prawo Trójpowrotu' / is like the Karma Law, it states that what we do, what energy we send, will return to us three-fold / with it's power multiplied by three /.

 --